Norman L. Knight: Biography

-Knight was born in St. Joseph, Missouri on September 21, 1895, at 2109 Messanie Road.
-His father Louis Ruthven Knight was a druggist, and the family - including his mother Mary E. Knight (née Stauber) - lived over his drugstore.
+Knight was born in St. Joseph, Missouri on September 21, 1895.
+His parents, Louis Ruthven Knight and Mary E. Knight (née Stauber), operated a drugstore at 2109 Messanie Road, with the family living on the second floor.

-Knight joined the US Army in 1917 and was sent to France, where his service was interrupted by a bout of influenza.
-Upon recovering, he was assigned to carry messages between commands via horseback with the Signal Corps.
-After the war, he joined the nascent National Weather Service in Davenport, Iowa, where he met his future wife Marie Sarah Yenn.
-They had one child, a girl named Paula Marie.
+Knight joined the US Army in 1917.
+His service in France as a rider with the Signal Corps was interrupted by a bout of influenza.
+After demobilization, he moved to Davenport, Iowa, joined the nascent National Weather Service, and met his future wife Marie Sarah Yenn, with whom he had one child, a girl named Paula Marie.

 Writings

-Knight's writing career was relatively abbreviated, consisting almost entirely of stories published in Astounding between 1937 and 1942; these included two serialized novellas.
-He briefly emerged from retirement between 1965 and 1967 with the novel A Torrent of Faces, co-written with James Blish.
-While conventional in style, the novel was very modern in outlook, and sold well; it saw numerous reprints, and was featured in the Ace Science Fiction Specials line.
+Knight's writing career was relatively abbreviated, consisting mostly of ten stories published in Astounding between 1937 and 1942; these included two serialized novellas.
+After a more-than-twenty-year hiatus, Knight briefly emerged from retirement in 1965 with the novel A Torrent of Faces, co-written with James Blish.
+The novel formed a great contrast to Knight's Golden Age fiction, being quite modern in style and outlook.
+It sold well, and saw several reprints, including an Ace Science Fiction Specials edition.
 It remains Knight's most prominent work.
-Several of its chapters, published independently in Galaxy Magazine in 1965 as the novelette "The Shipwrecked Hotel", were nominated for the 1966 Nebula Award.
+Several excerpted chapters, published independently in Galaxy Magazine in 1965 as the novelette "The Shipwrecked Hotel", were nominated for the 1966 Nebula Award.

-The rest of Knight's fiction has fallen into obscurity; despite a successful Golden Age career, it also had not received much critical notice at its original publication.
-A prominent exception was the 1939 short story Saurian Valedictory, which was warmly praised by Edmond Hamilton and Leigh Brackett, who described it as "one of the really great stories on alien mentality", and lamented that it was "a brilliant achievement, and nobody seems to have heard of it, or him.
+Despite having enjoyed relative success in Golden Age magazines, Knight never achieved recognition during the first phase of his writing career.
+A rare contemporary critical notice was provided by the celebrated writing couple Edmond Hamilton and Leigh Brackett, who praised his 1939 story Saurian Valedictory as "one of the really great stories on alien mentality", while lamenting that it was "a brilliant achievement, and nobody seems to have heard of it, or him.
 It was an attempt to depict a reptilian civilization before Man.
 It succeeded triumphantly; the values were all so different, the psychology".